 Faculty share Kettering Rodes Professorship

-Kettering University faculty members Jacqueline El-Sayed, assistant professor of Mechanical Engineering, and Lucy Siu-Bik King, professor of Manufacturing Engineering and program director of Manufacturing Engineering, recently won Kettering's prestigious Rodes Professorship award, which recognizes faculty for outstanding scholarly achievement.
+Kettering University faculty members Dr. Jacqueline El-Sayed, assistant professor of Mechanical Engineering, and Dr. Lucy Siu-Bik King, professor of Manufacturing Engineering and program director of Manufacturing Engineering, recently won Kettering's prestigious Rodes Professorship award, which recognizes faculty for outstanding scholarly achievement.
 They received a grantof $5,000 to support their collaborative research activities and recognition as Rodes Professors for one academic year.

 The Rodes Professorship honors Kettering faculty for breadth and depth of knowledge, commitment to diligence in terms of academic research, and leadership in developing and applying an area of knowledge, among other attributes.
 The grant provides each professor with an opportunity for continued professional development and a chance to disseminate the results of their research to Kettering students, alumni, University clubs, industrial groups and other colleges and universities.
 According to Debra Schnettler, director of Alumni Events, the Kettering/GMI Alumni Association sponsors the Rodes Professorship as a vehicle for alumni to support and encourage excellence in scholarship among Kettering faculty.